CSVAD/sam/finalProject/process/README.md

 ## process journal

+### Nov 29, 2019
+**Some issues that make the current tool clunky**
+- When to play the sound depends on the length of the line, so in animation mode

+### Nov 27, 2019

+**Trying to add physical behavior to the lines:**
+- Life expectancy.
+- Friction.
+- Motion?
+- Collision?

+**Behaviors to map:**
+- rapid shift in direction or in location should affect the sound quality: the gestural aspect of the project is important to achieve a sense of direct manipulation.
+- pressure which results in stroke weight.
+- curvature of the line?
+- location on panning?

 ### Nov 26, 2019
 I made simple instruments in Max/MSP and used OSC messages to communicate between Processing and Max.
 Communication works fine but I just realized that allocating (and releasing) a different instrument to each line will be complex.